Role Of The Data Protection Officer (DPO)

 If you do not have one or just need a DPO on an ad-hoc basis, then you may want to explore our Virtual DPO Services.

 What does a DPO do?

 In short, the DPO is the go to source for data protection advice.
-Their role is be to promote, advise and ensure the organisation functions and processes are in compliance with the GDPR; any information being processed has considered the risks of processing and impact on the privacy of individuals and assists the Controller or the Processor.
+Their role is to promote, advise and ensure the organisation functions and processes are in compliance with the GDPR; any information being processed has considered the risks of processing and impact on the privacy of individuals and assists the Controller or the Processor.
 The DPO will help to determine if a DPIA is required and assist in carrying out Data Privacy Impact Assessment (DPIA).
-They are independent from delivery and free of conflict.
+They are independent of delivery and free of conflict.

 The DPO has to be accessible to the data subject and be ready to resolve any issues raised by the Subject or Supervisory Authority.
 Their contact details must be published.
-Note, it is not however necessary to publish the DPO’s name although it is recommended and good practice and should be supplied to the Supervisory Authority too.
+Note, it is not, however, necessary to publish the DPO’s name although it is recommended and good practice and should be supplied to the Supervisory Authority too.
 However in the event of a data breach the name must be provided to the subjects.

 These are the sorts of nuances that will catch organisations out.

 As well as being accessible to the Data Subject they are also the point of contact for the Supervisory Authority.
 However, it is important to note that the DPO is not accountable for compliance with GDPR.
 Accountability remains with the Controller and the Processor.

 It is incumbent on the Controller and Processor to support and resource the DPO appropriately to be able to discharge their duty.